argythana/uoa_py_course/lectures_07_12_pandas_scikit/lecture_09_EDA_plots/Net_immigration_insights.md

 Being a Greek citizen, I was intrigued by the news and decided to fact-check it.
 The data used are official estimates and the source of the data is the [United Nations Population Prospects 2024](https://population.un.org/wpp/), published on July 11.
-The origin of all posts on the topic is, to the best of my knowledge, a [post](https://www.visualcapitalist.com/mapped-the-countries-losing-people-to-emigration-2023/) by [visualcapitalist](https://www.visualcapitalist.com/) which most of the time creates informative, pleasing infographics, and has been a source of inspiration.
+The origin of all posts on the topic is, to the best of my knowledge, a [post](https://www.visualcapitalist.com/mapped-the-countries-losing-people-to-emigration-2023/) by [Visual Capitalist](https://www.visualcapitalist.com/) which, most of the time, creates informative and pleasing infographics, and is a source of inspiration.
 But, there are several major issues with the way that information has been presented.

 Since the data was valid, out of professional and academic interest, I decided to dive deeper into it.